 Cultivation of Viruses

-Viruses can be grown in vivo (within a whole living organism, plant, or animal) or in vitro (outside a living organism in cells in an artificial environment, such as a test tube, cell culture flask, or agar plate).
-Bacteriophages can be grown in the presence of a dense layer of bacteria (also called a bacterial lawn) grown in a 0.7 % soft agar in a Petri dish or flat (horizontal) flask (see Figure 6.17).
-The agar concentration is decreased from the 1.5% usually used in culturing bacteria.
-The soft 0.7% agar allows the bacteriophages to easily diffuse through the medium.
-For lytic bacteriophages, lysing of the bacterial hosts can then be readily observed when a clear zone called a plaque is detected (see Figure 6.17).
+Viruses can be grown in vivo (within a whole living organism, plant, or animal) or in vitro (outside a living organism in cells in an artificial environment.
+Flat horizontal cell culture flasks (see Figure 6.17(a)) are a common vessel used for in vitro work.
+Bacteriophages can be grown in the presence of a dense layer of bacteria (also called a bacterial lawn) grown in a 0.7 % soft agar in a Petri dish or flat (horizontal) flask (see Figure 6.17(b)).
 As the phage kills the bacteria, many plaques are observed among the cloudy bacterial lawn.

 Animal viruses require cells within a host animal or tissue-culture cells derived from an animal.
 Animal virus cultivation is important for 1) identification and diagnosis of pathogenic viruses in clinical specimens, 2) production of vaccines, and 3) basic research studies.
 In vivo host sources can be a developing embryo in an embryonated bird’s egg (e.g., chicken, turkey) or a whole animal.
 For example, most of the influenza vaccine manufactured for annual flu vaccination programs is cultured in hens’ eggs.